jackschu/uva-operating-systems-review/markdownfiles/IO.md

 -   even in parallel cus device controller does it :)
 -   also gives device controller huge buffer (saves money)
 -   downside: dma requires physical addr as device dont have page table
--   donwside: if device messes up, can overwrite arbitrary memory
+-   downside: if device messes up, can overwrite arbitrary memory
 -   therefore have IOMMU
     -   io memory management unit
     -   helpful for virtual machines
     -   not super common
-    -   pagetables for devices
+    -   page tables for devices